|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Mass Grave of British POW & Memorial

 When Australian forces arrived on the island in November 1945, 436 bodies were exhumed with artifacts that identified them as British artillerymen.
 They were exhumed and temporarily buried at the nearest Allied War Cemetery at Torokina.
-Later, they were permanently re-interred at Bomama War Cemetery outside Port Moresby, and are also memorialized on MIA Tablets at Singapore.
-In July 2003, relatives of the POWs visited the island and erected a memorial to them next to the terminal.
+Later, they were permanently re-interred at Bomama War Cemetery outside Port Moresby, and are also memorialized at Kranji War Cemetery on the Singapore Memorial.
+During July 2003, relatives of British POWs visited the island.
+On July 12, 2003 they dedicated a memorial next to the terminal.

 List of British Prisoners Killed on Ballale